 Slice both ends off each of the cucumbers (discard ends), then slice cucumbers into 1/4 inch slices.
 Thinly slice the onions, as well.

-Place sliced pickling cucumbers, onions, and canning salt into a large glass (or stainless steel) bowl.
+Place the sliced pickling cucumbers, onions, and canning salt into a large glass (or stainless steel) bowl.

 Mix them up real good, then cover the mixture completely with water, and let it stand at room temperature for 2 hours.
 It really helps to put a small salad plate on top to keep the cucumbers submerged.

-While the cucumbers were taking a bath, I mixed up the pickling brine AND got my canning jars and lids prepared for canning (cleaned/heated per USDA canning guidelines).
+While the cucumbers are taking a bath, mix up the pickling brine AND get your canning jars and lids prepared for canning (cleaned/heated per USDA canning guidelines).